VictorUmunna/VictorUmunna/README.md

 ### Hi there 👋, my name is Victor

 I am a Data Scientist and I am currently taking huge steps to actualize my dream of becoming an Artificial Intelligence Professional.
-I love deriving insights from data and visualizing them and also us them to tell amazing stories.
+I love deriving insights from data and visualizing them and also use them to tell amazing stories.

 Skills: **Python / Machine Learning / SQL / Tableau / Excel / HTML / CSS**

-- 🌱 I’m currently learning Deep Learning with Tensorflow
+- 🌱 I’m currently learning Deep Learning with TensorFlow
 - 🔭 I’m constantly improving my Data Science and Software Engineering skills
 - 🤔 I’m looking for new job opportunities
 - 📫 How to reach me: umunnavictor01@gmail.com